andredla/DisplayColors/README.md

 :.
 Sublime 3 plugin

-Add a preview of the color next to it on code.
+Add a preview of the color next to it on code.<br/>
-Now with real time edit update.
+Now with real time edit update.<br/>
 Tested on Linux.